PieLabs/log-factory/README.md

 # log-factory

-A little log library that makes it simple to add a logger to your module.
+A little log library that makes it simple to add [winston](https://github.com/winstonjs/winston) loggers to your module.

 ```javascript